Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Tribal Council

-The Pala Band of Mission Indians is governed by a six member Executive Committee.
-Committee members elected by the General Council, which includes all qualified voters 18 years and older.
-Elections are held every 2 years in November.
+The Pala Band of Mission Indians is governed by a six-member Executive Committee.
+Committee members are elected by the General Council, which includes all qualified voters 18 years of age and older.
+Elections are held every two years in November.
 The Tribe is governed by a constitution adopted in November 1994 and certified by the BIA Pacific Region in 1997 retroactive to 1994.

 Current Executive Committee members are: